 If you use the bounce-tracking feature, SMTPeter replaces the envelope address and delivers the mail using its own envelope address.
 The envelope address that the recipient sees will therefore be different than the envelope that you supplied.
 All bounces first end up at SMTPeter, before they are optionally forwarded to the envelope address that you supplied.

-However, if you do not hand over the bounce handling to SMTPeter, SMTPeter behaves as a normal MTA and sends back DSN messages to your envelope address when anything goes wrong.
+However, if you do not handover the bounce handling to SMTPeter, SMTPeter behaves as a normal MTA and sends back DSN messages to your envelope address if anything goes wrong.

 SMTPeter also supports the SMTP DSN extension, meaning that you can pass parameters to the "MAIL FROM" and "RCPT TO" commands that control when and what kind of DSN messages you would like to receive.